UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

         WARNING:root:The value of i is 50.
         ERROR:root:Tried to divide by zero, i was 50.
 Recovered gracefully.

 Why is it not showing the \ *logging.debug* statements?

 The statement \ *logging.basicConfig(level=logging.WARNING) *\ tells the
 logger to \ *only* display log messages with level WARNING and above.
-Look back to the logging levels documenation.
-You'll see that the DEBUG level is below the WARNING level: it won't be displayed.
+Look back to the logging levels documentation.
+You'll see that the DEBUG level is below the WARNING level, so it won't be displayed.
 When we were debugging this code, the debug statements were helping us understand why our code was failing, but now it would be overwhelming to see them every time we run our code.
 We've \ *hidden* the statements by making a single configuration change.

 The idea is that you might be working on a project with a lot of Python